Boulevard Trees For New Subdivisions

 When will my tree arrive?

-Trees will be ordered in early spring for fall delivery.
-Get your application in by February 12th, 2021.
-Your trees will be made available for pick up sometime in late August or September.
+Trees will be ordered in late fall for spring delivery.
+Get your application in by November 26th, 2021.
+Your trees will be made available for pick up sometime in May.
 You will be contacted with specific pick up dates and times once they have been determined.

 By accepting this tree or trees you are accepting responsibility to care for the tree for the first 3 years.
 You will be responsible for the planting, watering and general care of the tree.
 At the time of pick up you will be given a pamphlet on how to plant and care for your tree.
 Information on how to care for new trees can also be found here.